it-dept-cis/Essential-Guide-to-Election-Security/docs/source/README.rst

    **SOFT LAUNCH DRAFT VERSION.
 CONTENT NOT FINALIZED**

-.. note:: This is a pre-release, draft version of this Guide.
-We're calling it a soft launch, but it's more of an 'open review period.'

-    We welcome feedback.
-It will be continually updated as we move toward a formal launch of the site in Summer 2022.
-Feel free to contact us at |eges_email|.
-Thank you!

-.. tip:: As this is a soft launch version, there are some known issues:
+.. note:: As this is a soft launch version, there are some known issues:

    * Best practices are alphabetical.
 For |Maturity1| maturity, we have a prioritization in :doc:`Maturity by BP Mapping </maturity/maturity_bp_mapping>`.
 For the other maturities, we'll prioritize using the `Community Defense Model <https://www.cisecurity.org/insights/white-papers/cis-community-defense-model-2-0>`_, but we're still working on that.
    * Some downloadable worksheets are still under construction, so you may get an error on a download.